DanielTheFletch/portfolio/README.md

 # Daniel Fletcher's Portfolio

-Welcome to the repository for [my online portfolio](https://www.daniel-fletcher-portfolio.com), a static website hosted on GitHub Pages.
+Welcome to the repository for my online portfolio, a static website hosted on GitHub Pages.
-Check out the website itself if you want to view my portfolio proper; check out the source code here in this repository if you want to investigate the implementation details!
+Check out [the website itself](https://www.daniel-fletcher-portfolio.com) if you want to view my portfolio proper; check out the source code here in this repository if you want to investigate the implementation details!

 ## Open source licensing

-All code in this repository is licensed under the [MIT License](./LICENSE.md), meaning that it can be forked, retooled, distributed, or otherwise re-used provided that the terms of the license are still included in any subsequent works.
+All code in this repository is licensed under the [MIT License](./LICENSE.md).
 Please read the license in its entirety before using any code in this repository.

 ## My portfolio, at a glance